 - Schedule something new

 Have your trip budget include a post trip treat for yourself.
 Whether it’s a new haircut or that special pair of shoes you’ve been eyeing, treat yourself to something you’ve been waiting for.
-It’ll make you excited to be back!
+It’ll make you excited to be back and won’t allow the post travel depression to set in!